Gladys Bronwyn Stern: Career

 In 1934, Long Lost Father was adapted into a film of the same title by RKO Pictures.

 In 1947, The Woman in the Hall was released as a film of the same title.

 In 1966 her 1938 novel The Ugly Dachshund was made into a film of the same title.

 Personal life

 She married New Zealander Geoffrey Lisle Holdsworth in 1919 and divorced him "fairly soon after".
 Her closest male friends were the playwright John van Druten and Jack Cohen.
 A long-time friend was Rebecca West, who came to call her "Peter", as did most of Stern's friends.
 Stern went through a number of secretaries but Freda Bromhead managed to survive five years with her and came back to help her years later when Stern was in a nursing home.

 Her family was never terribly religious and Stern herself disliked the word 'Jew' and preferred 'Israelite'.
 In 1947 she converted to Catholicism.
 She wrote about the conversion in 1954 in All in Good Time.

 She died in Wallingford, Oxfordshire, England on 28 September 1973, at the age of 83.

+The National Portrait Gallery, London holds four portraits of her.